2011 Spring The Future of Higher Education: Gender, Geography, and the Humanities

 “The Future of Higher Education: Three Presidential Perspectives”

 Lori Bettison-Varga became Scripps College’s eighth president on July 1, 2009, continuing a distinguished career in academia.
-Dr. Bettison-Varga was unanimously elected by the Board of Trustees in recognition of […]
+Dr. Bettison-Varga was unanimously elected by the Board of Trustees in recognition of her outstanding achievements, as well as for her enthusiastic commitment to the Scripps College mission of educating women for lives of leadership, service, integrity, and […]

 Read More